The Nifty Nineties: Plot

 They attend a vaudeville show where they first see a slideshow presentation called "Father, Dear, Father", which features the song "Come Home, Father" by Henry Clay Work.
 In the show, a daughter attempts to get her father to leave a local tavern because he had not come right home from work as promised and got drunk at the tavern.
 In the fourth picture in the slideshow, we see the clock tower, which reads 1:00 am.
-With the mother home watching since tea and her son very sick in her arms, there can only be hope that the father comes home.
-Unfortunately, the father is too drunk to listen to the daughter, eventually forcing her to bring her father home herself.
+With the mother home watching since tea and her son very sick in her arms, there can only be hope that the father comes home, but the father is too drunk to listen to the daughter, eventually forcing her to bring her father home herself.
 The slideshow causes Minnie to cry, but Mickey tries to comfort her, saying, "Don't take it so hard.
 It's only a show".
 The final slide shows a postcard with the words P.S.
 "He came home!", indicating that the father and daughter had made it back home.

 The next act is "Fred & Ward, Two Clever Boys From Illinois" which features two song and dance men.
 Fred and Ward are caricatures of Disney animators Fred Moore and Ward Kimball, who also voiced the characters.

 After the show is over, Mickey and Minnie cruise the roads of the countryside in a Brass Era car.
 Goofy rides by on a penny-farthing bicycle (which topples over), and Donald Duck, Daisy Duck, Huey, Dewey and Louie ride on a bicycle built for five.
 At last, in a scene reminiscent of Plane Crazy, the car crashes with a cow.
 Mickey and Minnie emerge from the wreckage unhurt, but when they try to kiss each other, the cow pops her head up between them.